CPHS/OPHS Glossary of Terms

 National Human Genome Research Center (NIH) – An institute

 within NIH.
-The National Human Genome Research Institute supports
+The National Human Genome Research Institute supports genetic

-and social implications surrounding genetics research, and educational
+implications surrounding genetics research, and educational outreach

-outreach activities.
+activities.

 National Heart, Lung, and Blood Institute (NIH) - An institute

 within NIH.
-The National Heart, Lung, and Blood Institute (NHLBI)
+The National Heart, Lung, and Blood Institute (NHLBI) provides

-for the NIH Woman's Health Initiative.
+Woman’s Health Initiative.

 National Institute on Aging (NIH)- An institute in NIH.
+The

-healthy, active years of life.
+years of life.

 NIEHS:

-National Institute of Environmental Health Sciences (NIH) - An institute within NIH.
-The mission of the National Institute
+- An institute within NIH.
+The mission of the National Institute of Environmental

-of Environmental Health Sciences (NIEHS) is to reduce the burden
+Health Sciences (NIEHS) is to reduce the burden of human illness and

-of human illness and dysfunction from environmental causes by understanding
+dysfunction from environmental causes by understanding each of these

-each of these elements and how they interrelate.
+elements and how they interrelate.

 NIH: